Mark Immelman

-Mark is the older brother of 2008 Masters champion, Trevor Immelman and son of former South African Sunshine Tour commissioner, Johan Immelman.
+Mark is the older brother of 2008 Masters champion Trevor Immelman and son of former South African Sunshine Tour commissioner, Johan Immelman.

 Amateur career

 In four seasons playing for Columbus State, Immelman was a three-time All-American (1992, 94, 95) and a two-time Academic All-American while winning multiple national championships (1992, 94) with Columbus State.

+Coaching

+After coaching players on the European Tour, Immelman was the head men's golf coach at Columbus State University between 2001 and 2021.

 Author

 Immelman has had instructional articles published in Compleat Golfer (South Africa) and Golf Digest South Africa.
 He has also authored the swing sequences of a number of leading golf professionals, including Major Champions, for both publications.
 He has also been published in Golf Digest USA and has had some of his "On the Mark – Tips from The PGA Tour podcasts" published in Golf Magazine.

 He is also a published author of two eBooks.
 His first effort, Scandalously Simple – The Easy Way to Accurate Golf Shot was published and then recrafted; and a second edition of the book is for sale on Apple Books.
 A second eBook, Golf is a Game of Recovery is also available.